 - prevent the processing of your Personal Data for direct marketing purposes;

-- update any of your Personal Data which is out of date or incorrect;
+- update any of your Personal Data that is out of date or incorrect;

-- delete any of your Personal Data which we are holding about you;
+- delete any of your Personal Data that we are holding about you;

 - restrict the way that we process your Personal Data;